Ion-Specific Anomalous Water Diffusion in Aqueous Electrolytes: A Machine-Learned Many-Body Force Field Study with MACE: Discussion

+The short-time diffusivity ratios converge rapidly, with bulk water reaching unity within $\sim$2--3~ps (see Fig.~\ref{fig:relative_diffusion_shell_total_all_ions}), indicating consistency between short and long-time dynamics.
+In ionic solutions, however, clear ion-specific effects emerge.
+Water molecules in the first hydration shells of both Na$^+$ and Cl$^-$ exhibit a slowdown, which is more pronounced in the vicinity of Na$^+$.
+In contrast, water near Cs$^+$ and I$^-$ displays enhanced mobility of comparable magnitude (see Fig.~\ref{fig:relative_diffusion_shell_total_all_ions}(a)).
 To disentangle ion-specific effects from those arising from the overlap between hydration shells, an effect that becomes increasingly relevant at higher concentrations, we further decompose the first-shell contribution into water molecules coordinated exclusively to a given ion, and those shared between two ions (see Fig.~\ref{fig:scheme_and_values_at_2.5ps}(b), for a schematic representation of the defined water populations).
 Water molecules belonging exclusively to the first hydration shell of Na$^+$ (hereafter referred to as the \emph{pure first hydration shell}) exhibit a marked slowdown at all concentrations.
 In contrast, water molecules coordinated only to Cl$^-$ remain closer to bulk behavior, particularly at the lowest concentrations (see Fig.~\ref{fig:scheme_and_values_at_2.5ps}).
 The mobility of water in the Na$^+$/Cl$^-$ overlap shell closely matches that of the pure Na$^+$ shell, indicating that the dynamics are primarily governed by the presence of Na$^+$ rather than Cl$^-$.
+For CsI solutions, a different behavior is observed.
+The pure first hydration shell of I$^-$ exhibits a more pronounced mobility enhancement compared to that of Cs$^+$, and water molecules in Cs$^+$/I$^-$ overlapping shells diffuse similarly to those in the pure I$^-$ shell.
+These results indicate that the contrasting diffusion behavior of NaCl and CsI solutions primarily originates from the distinct effects of Na$^+$ and I$^-$ on the surrounding water molecules.
+This interpretation is consistent with experimental viscosity $B$-coefficients, which report the most negative values for I$^-$ ($-0.068/-0.073$~\cite{collins2004ions,marcus2009effect}), indicative of mobility enhancement, and the most positive value for Na$^+$ ($0.086$), indicative of mobility reduction.
+Cs$^+$ also exhibits a negative $B$-coefficient ($-0.045$), although of smaller magnitude compared to I$^-$, while Cl$^-$ shows a slightly negative value ($-0.007$), in full agreement with our findings at low concentrations.
+At the highest concentration (3.56~m), a slight deviation from the trends observed at lower concentrations emerges in the shell-decomposed analysis, suggesting the onset of cooperative, concentration-dependent effects.
+For Na$^+$ and Cl$^-$, we also consider the second hydration shell, which remains relatively structured (as discussed above) and may contribute to the overall dynamical behavior.
+While no significant effect is observed for Cl$^-$, Na$^+$ continues to induce a measurable slowdown even in the second hydration shell relative to bulk water (see Fig.~\ref{fig:scheme_and_values_at_2.5ps}, panel (d)).
+Further insight is obtained by analyzing ion--oxygen potentials of mean force (PMFs), derived from the corresponding radial distribution functions